prajjwalkumar17/Niyam/docs/usage.md

 - CI or workflow triggers
 - untrusted tool entrypoints

+Examples of good pack usage:

+- install `gh` first if your agents open or merge PRs
+- install `kubectl` only where cluster operations are relevant
+- install `terraform` in infra-focused environments rather than everywhere

 Examples of commands that may still stay `DIRECT`:

 - `git status`